iWinston/typeorm-plus/README.md

 If you notice bug or have something not working please report an issue, we'll try to fix it as soon as possible.
 More documentation and features expected to be soon.
 Feel free to contribute.

-> Important note: if you want latest stable version install `npm i typeorm@0.0.11`
+> Important note: if you want latest stable version install `npm i typeorm@0.0.11`.
+You can find 0.0.11 version [README here](https://github.com/typeorm/typeorm/tree/0.0.x-version).
 > If you want the latest development version simply install `npm i typeorm`.
 For the latest development release changes see [changelog](./CHANGELOG.md).

 TypeORM is an [Object Relational Mapper](1) (ORM) for Node.js written in